Set-modules package

 Management

-Please select up to 60 credits worth of modules (form the same level list) to compose your Management set-programme
+Please select 60 credits worth of modules (from the same level list) to compose your Management set-programme.

 Level Modules Credits Code